logpai/loglizer/README.md

 # loglizer
-A Python toolbox for anomaly detection via log analysis
+A Python toolkit for anomaly detection via log analysis

 ## Introduction
+System logs can be utilized to detect system anomalies, which plays an important role in the maintainence of large-scale distributed systems.
+In this toolbox, we implenmented and released six state-of-the-art log-based anomaly detection methods, including three supervised methods and three unsupervised methods.
+The framework of our anomaly detection toolbox are given as following:

 ## Framework
+Log collection => Log Parsing => Feature Creation => Anomaly Detection

+Log collection: Logs are generated and collected from systems.

 ## Anomaly detection Methods
 * Supervised Anomaly Detection